FlussoBV/typescript-best-practices/README.md

 /**
  * Calculate the discounted price after applying a discount percentage.
  * If no discount percentage is provided, a default of 21% is used.
  *
  * @param {number} price - The original price before applying the discount.
  * @param {number} [discountPercentage=21] - The percentage of discount to be applied (default is 21%).
  * @returns {number} The discounted price after applying the discount.
  */
+function calculateDiscountPrice(
+  price: number,
-function calculateDiscountPrice(price: number, percentage: number = 21): number {
+  percentage: number = 21
+): number {
   // Calculate the discount amount by multiplying price with discount percentage
-    // Subtract the discount amount from the original price to get the discounted price const p = price - (price * percentage / 100);
+  // Subtract the discount amount from the original price to get the discounted price const p = price - (price * percentage) / 100;

-    // Return the discounted price
+  // Return the discounted price return p;
-    return p;
 }
 ```

 </details>

 ## TSBP18: No Unnecessary Abstraction

 Don't introduce an extra layer of abstraction.
 Instead, we directly use map with the conversion function,
 keeping the code concise, clear and more reusable.

 The `convertToCelsius` function in the example is useful for one item, but also for higher order functions.

 <details><summary>🖊 <b>Code Examples</b></summary>